cjddmut/Google-Analytics-For-Unity3D/README.md

 # Universal Analytics For Unity3D (UAUnity)
 ============================

+THIS PROJECT IS DEPRECATED AND NO LONGER BEING WORKED ON!
+Google released their own [analytics package](https://developers.google.com/analytics/devguides/collection/unity/v3/devguide) which sort of obsoletes this one :P

 <!---%=description%-->

 A scripting interface for Unity3D that allows logging to Google's [Universal Analytics](https://developers.google.com/analytics/).
 Works on all platforms including Web Player.